AR-js-org/AR.js-Docs/docs/index.md

 All the examples you will see, and all AR.js web apps in general, have to be run on a server.
 You can use local server or deploy the static web app on the web.

-Please, always run your examples on secure connections servers or localhost.
+So don't forget to always run your examples on secure connections servers or localhost.
 [Github Pages](https://pages.github.com/) is a great way to have free and live websites under https.

 ## Getting started